-For the full atrticle on Expenses involved in employing a foreign worker click here.
+For the full article on Expenses involved in employing a foreign worker click here.

 Exchanging hours of the Long-Term Care Benefit for funds to pay the foreign worker’s salary – As stated above, these hours can be exchanged for money towards the foreign worker’s salary.
 This may be done in two different ways:

 * The benefit in cash is deposited directly in the elderly beneficiary’s bank account, without the mediation of an agency – for persons eligible for a long-term care benefit who employ a caregiver for at least 12 hours a day, 6 days a week.
-The beneciciary must meet certain criteria.
-For the full article on the long-term care benefit click here.
+The beneficiary must meet certain criteria.

 * Receiving the money through nursing care companies that provide services in accordance with the long-term care benefit law.
-For a list of companies authorized by bituach Leumi click here.
 Not all manpower companies are also recognized as nursing care companies.
 When the relevant company is not recognized, the employing family must also register at a nursing care company, through which the cash benefit for paying the worker will be transferred.

 Convalescence pay – Foreign workers are entitled to 5 days of convalescence pay per year.
 The amount of the convalescence pay is published every year.
 The amount of days, depends on the seniority.
 It is important to note that a worker who has not completed a full year of work is not entitled to any convalescence pay.